jennfshr/vnc2hpc/README.md

 Note: the script is set to utilize the 5900 port range so the port supplied to the script should be limited to two characters

-If that port returns a conflict when the vncserver script is invoked, the vnc2hpc script will utilize the newport.
+If that port returns a conflict when the vncserver script is invoked, the vnc2hpc script will utilize the vncserver selected port.

 Port is optional, as the script will randomly generate a port number between 1 and 99 to offer less likelihood that you don't have localhost:port tunnel conflicts on the client side.